Saturday, June 9th, 2018

 Since you have full control over your muscle movements, synergy patterns have also returned to normal.
 Reaching stage seven is the ultimate goal for therapists and patients alike.

 With the seven stages of recovery, Brunnstrom effectively changed the way stroke recovery is approached by occupational and physical therapists.
 She theorized that spastic and primitive muscle movements were a natural part of the recovery process after a stroke.
 Moreover, she developed an approach that allows patients to use these involuntary movements to their advantage instead of trying to inhibit them.

 During each phase, an increasing amount of synergies are available to use.
 Using the Brunnstrom Approach, occupational and physical therapists will teach you how to use the synergies that are currently available to you.
 These techniques are used to improve movement and regain motor control.

 There is no one approach to stroke recovery, and the stages laid out in these guides may not apply to everyone.
 Since the Brunnstrom Approach can be effective, however, therapists still use this method to help patients recover after suffering a stroke.
-Thanks to new medical technology, therapists can use the Brunnstrom Approach in conjunction with tools like the SaeboGlove, SaeboReach, and SaeboMAS to help patients reach new levels of independence.
+Thanks to new medical technology, therapists can use the Brunnstrom Approach in conjunction with tools like the SaeboGlove, SaeboReach, SaeboMAS and SaeboMAS Mini to help patients reach new levels of independence.